brightway-lca/ecoinvent_interface/README.md

 Secrets files are stored in `ecoinvent_interface.storage.secrets_dir`.

-For each value, manually set values always take precedence over environment variables, which in turn take precendence over secrets files.
+For each value, manually set values always *take precedence* over environment variables, which in turn *take precendence* over secrets files.

+A reasonable guide for choosing between the three is to use secrets on your private, local machine, and to use environment variables on servers or containers.

-### `EcoinventRelease` instantiation
+### `EcoinventRelease` interface

 To interact with the ecoinvent website, instantiate `EcoinventRelease`.